andygodish/certbot/README.md

 git clone https://github.com/andygodish/certbot.git

-Navidate to the new repo and follow the steps below.
+Navigate to the new repo and follow the steps below.

 ### Domain Validation